tellowkrinkle/ponscripter-fork/README.md

 Apologies to anyone not mentioned &mdash; please let me know so I can set the record straight!

-## Witch Hunt Fork
+## 07th-Mod fork

-The Witch Hunt fork of this repo is brought to you with huge thanks to everyone mentioned above, but the latest changes are being maintained by chronotrig, so feel free to bother him first regarding any issues (chronotrig.dev@gmail.com).
+The 07th-Mod fork of this repo is brought to you with huge thanks to everyone mentioned above, but the latest changes are being maintained by the [07th-Mod](https://07th-mod.com) team.
+If you have any issues with this fork, please feel free to report them on the issues page or bother us on Discord about it.

 This includes 2x mode, which can be used to support older Nscripter games at 2x resolution.
-See AnimationInfo.h for more details on usage.
-This feature will eventually be added as a config setting, but meanwhile, we at the Witch Hunt will be focusing on other various bugs and projects.
+This feature has been added as an extra argument to `;mode` (`e.g. `;mode960@2x`).
+Widescreen support is also included, and can be enabled with `;modew720` or `;modew1080`.

 ## License